ippan/clover/README.md

 # Clover

-a toy object-oriented language created in Go~
+a toy object-oriented language created in C#~

 still in development~

-#### golang version is under development, only lexer have implemented.
+#### C# version is under development, some feature have not implemented.
 If you want to find the CoffeeScript version, go to https://github.com/ippan/clover/tree/coffee

 ### features
+* bytecode
 * classes & inheritance
 * first class function
 * closure